Jone Rova: Early career

 Rova is from the village of Vusaratu in Natewa, Cakaudrove Province in Fiji.
 In 2022, he became the first rugby international from the village when he represented New Zealand U20.
 He attended New Plymouth Boys' High School where he played for their First XV.

 Professional career

 Rova has represented in the National Provincial Championship since 2022, being named in their full squad for the 2023 Bunnings NPC.
 He was named in the squad for the 2024 Super Rugby Pacific season.
 He was dropped by the Crusaders in 2025 but was added to the wider training squad.

+In 2026, Rova formed part of the Hurricanes squad which won the 2026 Super Rugby Pacific season.
+On 20 June, the Hurricanes defeated the Chiefs 60–5 in the final.